vamprswillnvrhurtu/vamprswillnvrhurtu/README.md

 <center><img src="https://i.postimg.cc/Fz2spXz3/IMG-7109.png"></center>
 abt me (っ´ཀ`)っ
 <br>
-☠︎︎ 19, he/him, my chem fanboy & music lover
+☠︎︎ 19, any prns, my chem fanboy & music lover
 <br>
 ☠︎︎ afk 80% of the time, whisp me and i'll reply back when i see it!!
 <br>
 ☠︎︎ cringe but free
 <br>
-☠︎︎ transmasc, do us both a favor and mute me if you're a transphobe
+☠︎︎ queer, do us both a favor and mute me if you're a homophobe/transphobe
 <br>
 ☠︎︎ eng speaker
 <br>